 Concurrent Enrollment students enrolled in MATH 160, 171, 176, 254, and 275 have access to tutoring services through the Math Learning Center.
 The Math Learning Center office is open 9 a.m.- 4 p.m., Monday through Friday.

 For more information, visit the Math Learning Center website.

 Boise State Advising and Academic Enhancement (AAE) coordinates academic support services for students.
 Free academic assistance and tutoring is available to Boise State students in a variety of locations and formats.

 Visit AAE’s Tutorial Services web page for more information and contacts by subject.

 Student ID Card

-To get the card, you will need to show them your official Boise State ID number that verifies your participation in the Concurrent Enrollment Program, along with a photo ID.
-To request an email from Concurrent Enrollment that confirms your participation, contact firstname.lastname@example.org.
+To receive the card, you will need to provide Information Desk staff your official Boise State ID number that verifies your participation in the Concurrent Enrollment program, along with a secondary photo ID.
+To request an email from Concurrent Enrollment that confirms your participation, contact email@example.com.

 The Information Desk can be contacted at (208) 426-4636, or visit the SUB Information Desk web page for more information and current hours.